egberts/bash-ini-file/README.md

 # bash-ini-file
-Extract keyvalues by its section/keyword from an [INI-format (v1.4)](https://cloanto.com/specs/ini/#escapesequences) file in bash.
+Extract any keyvalues by its section/keyword from an [INI-format (v1.4)](https://cloanto.com/specs/ini/#escapesequences) file in bash.

-You got an INI file, I've got the bash script to get your settings from.
+You got an INI file, I've got the bash script in which to get your settings from with.

 Works with: